sachua/sachua.github.io/backup/Lightweight Kubernetes Using Docker Compose.md

 ```

 Finally, alias your kubectl to use your RKE2 kubeconfig, and you can start interacting with your RKE2 Kubernetes cluster!
-_RKE2 might take longer to load as it is more resource intensive than K3s_
+_RKE2 might take longer to load as it has more initial set-up tasks than K3s_

 ```bash
 alias k='kubectl --kubeconfig '"${PWD}"'/rke2_data/kubeconfig/kubeconfig.yaml'